gvedant666/DatabaseBackupManager/README.md

 * [.NET SDK (7.0+ recommended)](https://dotnet.microsoft.com/)
 * The database client tools for the corresponding backend on the machine where the CLI runs.
 For MySQL, `mysqldump` and `mysql` must be present and available on PATH.
-* (Optional) Cloud provider credentials for AWS / GCP / Azure to enable remote storage providers.
+* Cloud provider credentials for AWS / GCP / Azure to enable remote storage providers (Optional).

   * AWS: Access Key / Secret Key or instance IAM role.
   * GCP: Service Account JSON key file.